-- Teachers will monitor students using their year group concerns form and will review this weekly with the Head of Year, fellow teaching team and other specialist teachers - Teachers/Teaching Assistants will run personalised interventions in small groups and on a one to one basis where appropriate during the school day - A referral to the SENCO is made using the Teacher Referral Form if appropriate and only after teachers have accumulated observational, documented evidence of the concern (up to 6 weeks).
+- Teachers will monitor students using their year group concerns form and will review this weekly with the Head of Year, fellow teaching team and other specialist teachers - Teachers, Teaching Assistants (TAs) and Learning Support Assistants (LSAs) will run personalised interventions in small groups and on a one to one basis where appropriate during the school day - A referral to the SENCO is made using the Teacher Referral Form if appropriate and only after teachers have accumulated observational, documented evidence of the concern (up to 6 weeks).
 On the Teacher Referral Form, teachers must indicate the academic areas they are concerned about, making sure to make note of specific challenges as well as support strategies that have already been used - Parents will be informed of their child's progress and that their learning needs are now a concern which has resulted in the information being forwarded to the SENCO and the Personalised Learning Team by teachers - The SENCO will then review all referral forms with the support of the Personalised Learning Team and will decide a course of action, based on which professional will work on the case - The SENCO will contact the parents and invite them in for a meeting to create a personalised plan for the student along with relevant teachers.
-This will become the initial Team Around the Child (TAC) meeting - The SENCO will invite parents to complete a Parent Input form which will support the student, teachers and SENCO to create a Personalised Education Plan (PEP) if appropriate.
-The PEP will contain SMART targets and support strategies which will have been agreed by the student, teachers, SENCO and parents, and will run for a period of time deemed appropriate (usually 6 - 8 weeks) - PEPs are monitored by the teacher(s) and SENCO and are reviewed at the PEP Review meeting with parents
+This will become the initial Team Around the Child (TAC) meeting - Appropriate provision and curriculum modification will be identified using a Wave system:

-• If necessary, referrals are made to External Support whereby the parents and SENCO will liaise
+- Wave 1 inclusive quality first teaching for all students - o Wave 2 -targeted, additional interventions to enable students to work at age-related expectations or above - Wave 3 specialist, additional and highly personalised interventions, external support or 1:1 support - The SENCO will invite parents to complete a Parent Input form which will support the student, teachers and SENCO to create a Personalised Education Plan (PEP) if appropriate.
+The PEP will contain SMART targets and support strategies which will have been agreed by the student, teachers, SENCO and parents, and which will be reviewed at the end of the term.
+An agreed baseline of current performance levels will support the measurement of progress. - PEPs are monitored by the teacher(s) and SENCO/Personalised Learning Team and are reviewed at the PEP Review meeting with parents - If necessary, referrals are made to External Support whereby the parents and SENCO will liaise